Aims and values

 - foster spiritual and moral development in a caring Christian community

-- ensure children achieve their potential
+- ensure children thrive

 - inspire children through a creative curriculum where talents are discovered

-- work in partnership with parents
+- work in partnership with parents and carers

 - celebrate our cultural diversity and unique community